-L-Theanine Benefits on Brain
+L-Theanine Benefits on the Brain

 L-Theanine is an amino acid found almost exclusively in green tea.
 One of the L-Theanine benefits is to produce its anti-anxiety effects without producing sleepiness or impairing motor behavior.